lribeiromoura/microfrontend-vite/README.md

-# 🚀 Remote Micro-Frontend Application Example
+# 🚀 Micro-Frontend Application Example

 Welcome to the Micro-Frontend Application Example!
 This project demonstrates how to build and integrate an application in a micro-frontend architecture using Vite, React, TypeScript, and the @originjs/vite-plugin-federation.